EOS-Contrib/eos_plugin_for_unity/com.playeveryware.eos/Documentation~/android/environment_setup_android.md

 3. Update Build Tools

     Move your Android SDK to a writable location (e.g. Documents\Android\SDK) and set this path under Preferences → External Tools.

     If your project targets API 33 or higher, Unity should pull 33.0.2 automatically.

-Manual Installation via SDK Manager (Command Line)
-If Unity doesn’t auto-install it, you can do it manually:
-1. Open Command Prompt and navigate to your Android SDK cmdline-tools folder.
-For example:
-`cd C:\Users\<your-username>\Documents\Android\SDK\cmdline-tools\latest\bin`.
-(If latest doesn’t exist, use the actual folder name inside cmdline-tools.)
-2. Run the following command to install build-tools 33.0.2:
-`sdkmanager "build-tools;33.0.2"`.
-3. Accept the licenses if prompted by typing y and pressing Enter.
-4. You can also verify the installation: `sdkmanager --list`.
-    You should see: `build-tools;33.0.2 | 33.0.2`.

 4. Clean Build Caches
 Delete: